hedgeg0d/vchess/README.md

 # vchess
 Chess game written in V programming language(in development)

-You need Vlang installed to play
+You need Vlang installed to play: https//vlang.io

 to build use:
 ```v .```